metpallyv/NaiveBased/README.md

-#  Multivariate Bernoulli and Multinomial event NaiveBased Document Classification
+#  Multivariate Bernoulli and Multinomial Event NaiveBased Document Classification

 Goal of this project is to implement NaiveBased Classifier without using any Machine Learning libraries